Cost of Living in Kraków: Rents, Salaries, Utilities & New York Comparison

 Monthly Utility Overview

-• Utilities contribute to total living costs alongside rent, heating, and water.
+• Utilities add to total living costs alongside rent, heating, and water.

-• Internet and other services add to the baseline, shaping monthly expenses across Kraków.
+• Internet and other services fit into the same baseline.

 Internet and Bills